 This is the biggest advantage that a laptop has over a desktop.
 Programmers aren’t the stereotypical geeks who stay holed up in dark rooms all day, coding like a crazed addict, they like to go out, maybe to the coffee shop, or to the park, and work in an environment they like.
 Or they might just need to showcase their work to a client at an impromptu meeting.
 In such cases, a desktop, while not impossible to carry around, comes pretty close.
+So, what do you think Laptops or Desktops better for Developers?s

 If you want power and high performance, you can’t do better than desktops.
 It’s actually quite simple.
 Higher performance needs more advanced components, which are usually heavier and larger in size, and not possible to fit into a laptop.
 Desktops can have multiple processors like Quad Core and Octa Core ones, with i7 chipsets.
 However, even the latest and most advanced laptops might have fast processors, but more often than not, they are never the fastest and have a hard time competing with their desktop counterparts.
+So, deciding Laptops or Desktops better for Developers is upto your use.

 No matter how good you are, or how used you’ve become to using the touchpad, I’m sure you’d agree that an actual mouse is a lot faster and easier to use than a laptop’s touchpad.
 Besides, you can also choose one according to your own liking, one that is ergonomic, has extra keys, or simply looks better.
 Once again, you can do the same by plugging it into your laptop, but this is yet another additional device that you have to carry around, and might not always be usable, if you don’t have a big enough flat surface to use it on.